 Slate roofing can last more than 100 years.
 It won’t burn, is waterproof and resists mold and fungus.
 Slate is effective in wet climates but is expensive, heavy and may be easily broken when stepped on.8

 How much does slate roofing cost?

 Don’t go for slate unless you’ve got a very large budget (or a very small roof).
 Slate roofs can cost as much as $6,000-8,000 per square.8

 Rubber shingles are a durable and cost-effective roofing option that can be made in a variety of colors and styles.
 They can be depended on to last 15-30 years, and repairs are relatively easy if issues arise any earlier.
 Rubber insulates well too, so some homeowners may find that a rubber roof lowers their energy costs.9

 As previously mentioned, rubber shingles are an inexpensive option, with an average per square foot cost of $4.25-8.25.9

 7. Clay and concrete tiles

-8. Green roofs
+8. Eco-friendly living roofs

 9. Built-up roofing

-The best type of roof for you really depends on your climate, budget and house.
+The best type of roof for you depends on your climate, budget and house.
 To see what’s best in your area, talk with licensed roofing contractors and look at some of the newer developments nearby to get ideas on what type of roofing material to use.